vsch/idea-multimarkdown/README.md

   ```

-  :exclamation: Note that attributes extension is needed in order for the references to be
+  :exclamation: Attributes extension must be enabled in order for enumerated references to be
   properly resolved for rendering.

 ### Version 2.4.0